 Rome's Lack of Contribution

 The European Middle Ages inherited constellations and star names from Roman antiquity.
 Rome transmitted very little of what has been called 'Greek thought' to Christian Europe.
 The very little that was transmitted did not include the astronomical systems of Hipparchus or Ptolemy.
+The Roman texts that transmitted astronomical knowledge to medieval Western Europe included: Commentary on the Dream of Scipio by Macrobius Theodosius (5th-century CE), and On the Marriage of Philology and Mercury by Martianus Capella (early 5th-century CE).
+Other sources were: Calcidius's commentary on Plato's Timaeus, and Pliny's Natural History.
+(Commentary on the Dream of Scipio was one of the most important sources for Platonism in the Latin West during the Middle Ages.)
 However, the European Middle Ages initially inherited star names and constellations from Roman antiquity, mainly through Latin literary texts.
 The early Middle Ages depended heavily on late Roman manuscripts still extant in the Carolingian centres of learning.
 Carolingian centres of learning were mostly Abbeys with productive scriptoria and possessors of large libraries.
 As example: The so-called Leiden Aratea, a Carolingian manuscript of the Germanicus-translation of Aratus with paintings of the constellations remodelling traditions of later antiquity.
 Then, from the 11th-century onwards, Arabic texts in Latin translation (i.e., the star-atlas Al-Sufi latinus, a Latin version of an Arabic book with different types of constellation illustrations) and instruments (i.e., astrolabes with their star name markings - often abbreviated for lack of space - on the rete) became available in Western (Latin) Europe.
 The Arabic constellation figures and names were not compatible with the existing European scheme derived from late Roman literary texts.
 These 2 different traditions were combined in Latin Europe, the Arabic tradition predominating.
 As example: The text of the Pseudo-Hyginus' De Astronomia, a Roman text on the constellations, was revised and supplemented with the names of the astrolabe-stars to combine the 2 different traditions.

 Most 'Greek thought' remained in Greek, and was not translated into Latin.
 As knowledge of Greek declined with the fall of the Roman Empire, so did the knowledge of Greek texts, many of which remained untranslated into Latin.
 Greek astronomical knowledge came to Europe via 3 (perhaps actually 4) major episodes of translation.